Brenda WristenProfessor of Piano and Piano Pedagogy

-Dr. Wristen holds the Doctor of Philosophy degree in Interdisciplinary Fine Arts with emphasis in piano pedagogy from Texas Tech University, where she was the recipient of the DeWitt/Jones Doctoral Fellowship and the Chancellor's Fellowship.
+Dr. Wristen holds the Doctor of Philosophy degree in Interdisciplinary Fine Arts with a major in piano pedagogy from Texas Tech University, where she was the recipient of the DeWitt/Jones Doctoral Fellowship and the Chancellor's Fellowship.
 She received the Master of Music degree from Texas Tech University and the Bachelor of Arts in Music degree from Lubbock Christian University.
 Dr. Wristen is a member of Sigma Xi Research Society and the Alpha Chi, Pi Kappa Lambda, and Phi Kappa Phi national honor societies.
-Her professional affiliations include Music Teachers National Association, the Performing Arts Medicine Association, the International Society for Music Education, Nebraska Music Teachers Association, and Lincoln Music Teachers Association.
+Her professional affiliations include Music Teachers National Association, the Performing Arts Medicine Association, The College Music Society, the International Society for Music Education, Nebraska Music Teachers Association, and Lincoln Music Teachers Association.